ZheWang1107/ZheWang1107.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "👋 Welcome to My Personal Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# 👋 Welcome to My Personal Website

 I am a PhD student at [the School of Economics, Zhejiang University](http://www.cec.zju.edu.cn/).
 I graduated with a **B.A. in Finance** from the same institution in 2024, and then directly pursued my PhD at Zhejiang University.